 - Take a Break to Relax

 Don’t sit and study continuously for hours.
 Researchers claim that we can only concentrate for around 50 minutes at a time.
 Post this, our brain begins to feel tired and the level of concentration drops.
 Studies recommend following the 50-10 formula.
-This includes studying for 50 minutes and then taking a break of 10 minutes.
+This includes studying for 50 minutes and then taking a break for 10 minutes.
 However, this may not work for every student as the calibre of every person varies.
 You must anyway take short breaks after at least 2-3 hours to refresh your mind and increase productivity.

 - Go for Group Studies

-It is essential to take out time for self study each day.
+It is essential to take out time for self-study each day.
 But you must also indulge in group studies every once in a while.
 Going for group studies helps test your knowledge.
 Besides, you may learn some important information that you might have missed otherwise.